sidneykfla/dig333-devlog/README.md

 <!-- List each Platt experiment / Monk recipe outcome, adding notes, photos, schematics, captions to show your work. -->

 1. Taste the power!
-    1. Text, photos, etc.
-    1. Describe the most important thing you learned (to share in class)
-    1. Write a quiz question (which we will discuss in class)

 ![IMG_5058](https://user-images.githubusercontent.com/68158566/153242531-9dea1af9-b2fa-4915-9a98-0d5d434b0925.jpg)
 (The setup that I used to shock my tongue.
 Photo of me being shocked not included.)
 In this experiment, I connected two 4.5 V battery packs together and then used them to shock my tongue.